uratne/quick-stream/README.md

 cargo test --lib
 ```

-***Same Cancellation Token Should be used to all of the processors of type QuickStream***

 ## Features
 1. unix-signals ( will enable graceful shutdown job on unix systems )
 2. windows-signals ( will enable graceful shutdown job on windows systems )
+    ***Same Cancellation Token Should be used to all of the processors of type QuickStream on windows***

 ## Roadmap
 See the [ROADMAP](ROADMAP.md)

 ## Improvements
 1. More Unit Tests Are Always welcome
-2. Some simple examples have been given as guide
+2. Some simple examples have been given as a guide
 3. For multi tables I have used a composite structure to handle all the tables, It would be nicer if It was done by defining another trait.
 For my use case this is enough.
 So I stop here for now.
 Maybe in future I'll fix this.
 If someone is willing to help out with this, your help is much appriciated.